How Long Does Fentanyl Stay in Your System?

 Some people abuse fentanyl patches by eating them.
 If the entire patch is eaten and swallowed, the drug may stay in the system longer.
 This is because the patch slowly dissolves, releasing the drug into the rest of your body over a longer time.
 Doing so may create a higher risk for overdose if more patches are eaten.

 Fentanyl chewing creates extended contact with enzymes in the mouth.
-Doing this may free more of the drug into your system, leading to higher risk of side effects, and it is likely the drug will remain in your system for at least 72 hours afterward.
+Doing this may free more of the drug into your system, leading to a higher risk of side effects, and it is likely the drug will remain in your system for at least 72 hours afterward.
 Eating fentanyl patches greatly increases the chance for accidental overdose or other health problems, as the patch may become lodged into the digestive system and remain there.

-How Long Does Fentanyl Stay in Your System if You Smoke it
+How Long Does Fentanyl Stay In Your System If You Smoke It?

 Some addicts may illegally buy fentanyl in powder form or crush the tablets to smoke for a quick and intense high.
 A dealer may add it to crack or other drugs for smoking, usually to increase their profit.
 Others may tear apart a fentanyl patch and smoke the ingredients.

 In all cases, the drug becomes more lethal as the dosage cannot be controlled and smoking is a quick route to the brain.
-In addition, fentanyl is an opioid that comes with a common side effect of respiratory depression, meaning it makes it difficult for the lungs to take in oxygen.
-This can lead to respiratory distress and death.
-Smoking fentanyl increases the likelihood of this happening.

 As in other ways of consuming the drug, the half-life of fentanyl is the same.
 It can remain in your system after smoking it for up to 72 hours.
 But it may show up in a urine test for 8 to 72 hours, and up to 90 days in a hair test.